 Peter Sutcliffe murdered at least 13 women during his infamous 1970s killing spree in Britain.
-Known as the “Yorkshire Ripper” ever since, he managed to evade authorities for years before finally being apprehended.
-His wife Sonia, meanwhile, had absolutely no idea her husband was a serial killer.
+Known as the “Yorkshire Ripper,” he managed to evade authorities for years before finally being apprehended.
+His wife Sonia Sutcliffe, meanwhile, had absolutely no idea that her husband was a serial killer.

-When he wasn’t spying on prostitutes conducting their business on the streets of Leeds and Bradford, Sutcliffe was establishing a seemingly decent life of his own.
 He was 21 years old when he met Sonia Szurma in 1967.
-They married in 1974, after which he acquired his truck driver license.
+They married in 1974, after which he acquired a truck driver’s license.

 With a wife at home and a reliable job that allowed him to roam the streets, Sutcliffe’s obsessions were now able to expand — and worsen.
 Between 1975 and 1980, he killed at least 13 women and tried to kill seven more.

-How could she not have known, or at the very least, suspected her husband to be the infamous Yorkshire Ripper?
+Yet Sonia Sutcliffe remained entirely ignorant of what her cold-blooded, murderous spouse was up to at night.
+Many have been left to wonder: How could she not have known, or at the very least suspected, that her husband was the infamous Yorkshire Ripper?

 How Sonia Sutcliffe Met The Yorkshire Ripper